arlac77/svelte-session-manager/README.md

 ### hasEntitlement

-Check presence of an entilement.
+Check presence of an entitlement.

 #### Parameters